kaveenhyacinth/Project-Timadoro/Timadoro/src/lk/teamtimadoro/timadoro/PROJECT_POLICY.md

 * This is the PROJECT POLICY which is for the Project Timadoro.
 * Every team member is entitled and bounded to the following project policy
-* Updated by @KaveenHyacinth with the Copy Request Courtesy of the Team Lead @ShameeraCarrim
+* Updated by Kaveen Hyacinth with the Copy Request Courtesy of the Team Lead Shameera Carrim

 ### Team Lead
-@ShameeraCarrim
+Shameera Carrim

-### Team Mates
+### Team
-@KaveenHyacinth

-@KavindaNirushana

-@RishithaAdithya

-@SasaniNimasha
+* Kaveen Hyacinth
+* Kavinda Nirushana
+* Rishitha Adithya
+* Sasani Nimasha
+* Shameera Carrim

 ## PACKAGE DECLARATION